 I am a software developer, technologist and investor rolled up in one.
-I have a knack for explaining and simplifying complicated technical concepts in my role as Data Architect (designing the data-driven software stack), and have folded these skills into how I conduct research into stock investments and the underlying technologies they are building.
+I have a knack for explaining and simplifying complicated technical concepts in my role as Data Architect (designing the data-driven software stack), and have folded these skills into how I conduct research into public tech companies and the underlying technologies they are building.
 I have been an investor for over 20 years now, and over that time have been a regular subscriber to The Motley Fool (TMF) - as well as a frequent pontificator on their community forums.
 I have finally brought my long-form writings to a blog.

 After honing my investment philosophy over the past 3 years, I now solely invest in a concentrated portfolio of companies that are experiencing hypergrowth.
 This typically means cloud-native SaaS companies, as that provides an architecture that really lends itself to rapid innovation and scale, and having better control and vision over its operations.
 I am interested in companies that are growing revenue over 40%, with recurring subscription-based revenue, coupled with high margins and a healthy amount of operating leverage.
 These are the companies that are able to scale sales immensely, and their profits with it.
 Customers should be growing markedly, while the existing customers should be spending more and more, as shown in the dollar-based net retention rate.
 Successful hypergrowth companies tend to easily prove the adage that “winners keep on winning”.
 Their execution should clearly show that they are solving the problems their customers are having, while saving them money (in workforce time and resources).
 They should be ever-expanding their product line, leveraging their existing architecture to solve new problems.
 Hypergrowth companies tend to become extremely sticky, as they embed themselves more and more into the every day operations of their customers — making it harder and harder to be able to migrate off their platform.